Gussie M. Baker Elementary School

 Arrivals – Students may NOT arrive at school prior to 7:45 a.m.
 There is no supervision for children prior to the start of school.
 Students are not allowed to play on the equipment or in the courtyard prior to school.
 When students arrive, they must report to their classroom and line up at the door until the teacher greets them.

 Departures – All students must leave campus at dismissal time unless they are registered in Moreland Extended Care or are signed up for Moreland Enrichment Classes.
-Students may not play after school unless they participate in organized, supervised sports programs.
+Students may not play after school.

-Bicycle Safety – Students may ride their bikes to school without an adult with prior parental approval.
-Students must wear a helmet and have a bike lock.
+Bicycle Safety – Students must wear a helmet and have a bike lock.

 Helping All Students Succeed